 Youth & Education

-Barnard College provides a world-class liberal arts education to future female leaders, innovators, and change-makers of the world.
+The Columbia University-affiliated college provides a world-class liberal arts education to future female leaders, innovators, and changemakers.

 Founded in 1860, Bard College is currently home to approximately 1,900 undergraduate students and more than 600 graduate students on its Annandale campus in the bucolic Hudson Valley of upstate New York.
 Campus life at Bard includes opportunities for civic engagement and community participation, on-campus clubs, and a range of programs to meet students' recreational and sporting interests.
-Bard College is known for its distinguished, scholarly faculty and low student-to-instructor ratio, allowing for intimate discussions and one-on-one interactions.
-Bard faculty are dedicated to the philosophy of teaching and actively engaged in their professional fields serving as advisors as well as instructors.
+Bard College is home to a distinguished, scholarly faculty and offers a low student-to-instructor ratio, allowing for intimate discussions and one-on-one interactions.
+Bard faculty members are dedicated to the philosophy of teaching and are actively engaged in their professional fields serving as advisors as well as instructors.